variantstudios/wisdomwaysacupuncture.com/_categories/spring--wood-element.md

     stay healthy.
 ---

-To get started learning about the Wood Element, click on the image above for the main Wood blog post.<br><br>Then, have fun scrolling down to learn more about Wood and how to keep your own Wood Element balanced!
+The best place to start learning about the Wood Element is by clicking the blog post above, which gives an overview of Wood.<br><br>Then, have fun scrolling down to learn more about Wood and how to keep your own Wood Element balanced!
-{: .light_gray_message}
+{: .light_gray_message.align-to-center}